-I volunteered for a summer in Moshi, teaching English at Amani Nursery School for three, four, five and six year olds.
+I volunteered for a summer in Moshi, Tanzania, teaching English at Amani Nursery School for three, four, five and six year olds.
 Like any person with a functional heart, I fell in love with my little students instantly, and still remember their names and cute quirks to this day.
 (Like Queenie, who loved my backpack so much she started wearing her own backpack every single day – and made sure to call that out to me.
 Oh, Queenie, just the sweetest!)

 But it wasn’t just the little munchkins (although, let’s be real – they were the highlight).
 After weeks and weeks working and living in the town of Moshi, I fell absolutely in love with the community.

 Stroll down the street, and you’ll get waves, smiles and greetings from every passerby.
 Go for an afternoon run and the village children will make a point to sprint alongside – giggling as they beat you, because they always do.
 Work long enough with a local teacher, and he’ll excitedly invite you to his home for lunch – entirely on him, now matter how much you insist.

 By itself, Moshi is a perfectly picturesque East African city, but it’s those charming, sweet and genuinely warm Moshi residents that add life and memories to your African adventure.